paritytech/contract-issues/README.md

 # Bug Tracker for Contracts on Polkadot Hub

-The contract solution on AssetHub consists of many components.
+The contract solution on Polkadot Hub consists of many components.
 The repository exists so that users and developers have a single point of contact to report issues.